Brett King (businessman)

 Brett King (born 24 April 1968 in Melbourne, Australia) is an Australian futurist, author, and co-founder of Moven, originally a New York-based mobile banking startup.
-He is regarded as an influencer in financial services globally, and his book Augmented was cited by Chinese leader Xi Jinping as recommended reading on artificial intelligence.
+He is regarded as an influencer in financial services globally, and Augmented, his book about artificial intelligence, was recommended by Xi Jinping.
 His book Bank 4.0 was awarded Top Book by a Foreign Author in Russia for the year 2019, as judged by an independent panel audited by PricewaterhouseCoopers.
 He was inducted into the Fintech Hall of Fame in 2020 for his contribution to the industry.

 Education

 King studied at Monash University, and taught the MBA program for the Australian Graduate School of Management in Hong Kong.

 Other work

 In addition to writing for the BBC, King guest blogged for Huffington Post.
-He has also appeared as an industry commentator on cable and network news, and hosts a radio show " Breaking Banks" on VoiceAmerica, with about nine million monthly listeners and with WVNJ 1160 in New York.
+He has also appeared as an industry commentator on cable and network news, and hosts a radio show "Breaking Banks" on VoiceAmerica, with about nine million monthly listeners and with WVNJ 1160 in New York.